-8. CONTINUITY OF COVERAGE
+9. CONTINUITY OF COVERAGE

 What happens if your Employer replaces other insurance with the Policy?

 If your Employer replaces insurance provided by the Prior Policy with the insurance provided by the Policy, Continuity of Coverage benefits as stated in this section may be available to you.
 These benefits will be available as long as the insurance and level of benefits under the Prior Policy were substantially similar to the insurance provided by the Policy.

 What if you are not Actively at Work when your Employer replaces your Prior Policy with the Policy?

-You will be covered under the Policy if you are not Actively at Work on January 1, 2017 and:
+You will be covered under the Policy if you are not Actively at Work on April 1, 2017 and:

-- you were insured under the Prior Policy on the day before January 1, 2017; - you are a member of an Eligible Class; - premiums for you are paid up to date; and - you are not receiving or eligible to receive benefits under the Prior Policy.
+- · you were insured under the Prior Policy on the day before April 1, 2017; - · you are a member of an Eligible Class; - · premiums for you are paid up to date; and - you are not receiving or eligible to receive benefits under the Prior Policy.

-If you become Disabled and were never Actively at Work while covered under the Policy, any benefit payable will
+If you become Disabled and were never Actively at Work while covered under the Policy, any benefit payable will be the lesser of:

-- the weekly benefit payable under the Policy; or - the weekly benefit payable under the Prior Policy had it remained in force.
+- the monthly benefit payable under the Policy; or - · the monthly benefit payable under the Prior Policy had it remained in force.